Back to top

 Detention & Retention Ponds

-Stormwater detention and retention ponds are designed to hold stormwater during rain events.
-They benefit the community by slowly releasing water in a controlled manner to reduce flooding and improve water quality.
-Routine maintenance is required to keep these stormwater controls functioning properly.
+Designed to hold stormwater during rain events, ponds benefit the community by slowly releasing water in a controlled manner to reduce flooding and improve water quality.
+Routine maintenance is required for proper function.
+Stormwater's Environmental Compliance Section inspects commercial/industrial ponds to ensure compliance with Cobb County Code Section 50-112a (Maintenance of Stormwater Facilities) including issuing violations and providing education on the design, function, and maintenance of ponds.

 Image